morpho-org/universal-rewards-distributor/README.md

 ## Usage
 Merkle trees should be generated with [Openzeppelin library](https://github.com/OpenZeppelin/merkle-tree).
-It will ensures trees will be secure for on-chain verification.
+It will ensure that trees will be secure for on-chain verification.

 ## Installation